longturn/freeciv21/docs/Manuals/Game/menu.rst

     Launches the modpack installer.
 This utility allows the Longturn community to create third-party content and offer it for enhanced gameplay.
 For more information refer to :doc:`/Manuals/modpack-installer`.

+Tileset Options
+    For tilesets supporting it, opens a dialog that lets you change the appearance of the map.

 Tileset Debugger
     Opens the :guilabel:`Tileset Debugger` dialog.
 This option is documented in :doc:`/Modding/Tilesets/debugger`